mjschultz/django-tastefulpy/docs/caching.rst

 The HTTP protocol defines a ``Vary`` header, which can be used to tell clients and intermediaries on what headers your response varies.
 This allows clients to store a correct response for each type.
-By default, Tastypie will send the ``Vary: Accept`` header so that a seperate response is cached for each ``Content-Type``.
+By default, Tastefulpy will send the ``Vary: Accept`` header so that a seperate response is cached for each ``Content-Type``.
 However, if you wish to change this, simply pass a list to the ``varies`` kwarg of any ``Cache`` class.

-It is important to note that if a list is passed, Tastypie not automatically include the ``Vary: Accept`` and you should include it as a member of your list.::
+It is important to note that if a list is passed, Tastefulpy not automatically include the ``Vary: Accept`` and you should include it as a member of your list.::